-A brand new hiking trail up to White Queen’s Summit!
+A beautiful hiking trail up to White Queen’s Summit!
 Follow a historic mining road through Hummingbird Pass to access the “Bird Queen Trail” which traces the ridge line to the summit.
 Beautiful views of Ymir Peak and the surrounding mountains can be found along the way, but be sure to come in the fall for the golden larches at the top!

 Trailhead and Driving Directions